eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 - a reader observer implementing the `CardReaderObserverSpi` interface to be notified of reader events,
 - an exception handler implementing the `CardReaderObservationExceptionHandlerSpi` interface to be notified of errors that may occur during the monitoring or events notifications.

-These two interfaces are available in the `org.calypsonet.terminal.reader.spi` package of the **Calypsonet Terminal Reader API** component.
+These two interfaces are available in the `org.eclipse.keypop.reader.spi` package of the **Keypop Reader API** component.

 Here is an example of a reader observer class including an exception handler: